mission10hq/craftcms-images/README.md

 Including transforms is the best way to serve images.
 You can pass the transform handle through to the include.
 The plugin will look for the transform with the handle provided and also a mobile version which should have the same handle appended with "Mobile". e.g. _myTransformHandle_ and _myTransformHandleMobile_.
+You can also pass in the transform manually to avoid creating them in the CMS.
+See examples below.
+If you do not specify a format for your transformed image and the server supports WebP, the image will be returned as a WebP to accomodate best web practices.

 ### Attributes
 Often, when using third-party packages such as MatchHeight, you will need to add custom attributes.
 These can be passed in as an array.